firegento/firegento-logger/README.md

 The purpose of this project is to have a simple framework for different logging adapters.

+Originally developed as Hackathon_Logger but moved forewards and will now actively supported by firegento community.

 ## Usage

-Install the module via modman `modman clone git@github.com:magento-hackathon/Logger.git`
+Install the module via modman `modman clone git@github.com:firegento/firegento-logger.git`

 Refresh the caches afterwards.